voschezang/coding-handbook/README.md

 # Coding Handbook

-This is a collection of guidelines and ideas related to software engineering and computer science.
+This is a collection of guidelines and ideas surrounding software engineering.
+It features ideas related to computer science, systems theory, management and human behaviour.
 It is not meant to be a complete or exhaustive overview.

-**Table of Contents**
+## Table of Contents

+**Computer Science / Software Engineering**

 Programming Languages & Software Design.